organix/uFork/ufork-wasm/io_dev.md

 and `callback` is the customer that will receive the result.
 The result looks like `(#unit)` on success, and `(#? . error)` on failure.

+**WARNING:** It is an error to send another write request before receiving a result on your callback.

 ## Cancellation